brunojonas1/unit-manager/README.md

-# Unit Management
+# Chemiria Nexus - Unit Management

-This is a simple project built with **Spring Boot** to manage units.
+**Chemiria Nexus** is a simple project built with **Spring Boot** to manage organizational units.
 Currently, you can **create, update, and delete units by ID**.
-The system is still in its early stages, but soon it will include new features like **CSV file import** and **activity management within each unit**.
+The system is still in its early stages, but upcoming updates will include features like *CSV data import, activity management, and report generation*.

 ##  Tecnologias
 <div>